SandaruKasa/OneLineMNK/README.md

 # What is this?

-This is MNK game (Tic-Tac-Toe but the field is M*N and the length of the winning sequence of X/O is K) implemented as one line of Python code.
-No `exec`/`eval` magic of escaping newline characters.
-Truly FP-style hell.
+This is the MNK game (Tic-Tac-Toe but the field is M by N celss and the length of the winning sequence of X/O is K) implemented as a single line of Python code.
+No `exec`/`eval` magic or escaping newline characters.
+Truly an FP-style hell.

 # Why is this?